Steve-Fenton/Katelyn/README.md

  - Follow sitemap link from robots.txt
  - Report on third party resources that have been excluded from the crawl
  - Partner site concept (i.e. where you use a cookieless domain for images and want them treated as internal, rather than third party resources)
+ - Stop the crawler part-way through a crawl from the UI
+ - Collect only interesting results in the UI (Errors Only)